 The company has three operating units--consumer, enterprise and degrees.
 Consumer revenue was up 18% in the first quarter compared to a year ago and enterprise and degrees revenue was up 10%.
 AI courses were driving demand in consumer and building in enterprise and degrees.
 Coursera's generative AI transformation is about a year old

-However, for all the talk of reskilling in the genAI era there are falls starts.
+However, for all the talk of reskilling in the genAI era there are false starts.
 Citing an Accenture report, Maggioncalda noted that 95% of employees see value in working with generative AI, but only 5% of organizations are actively reskilling their workforce at scale.

 For a company like Coursera, the challenges are leveraging genAI for content creation in an accurate way, being able to swap models as needed and hitting learnings beyond builders.
 Coursera has built out its AI courses and landed deals with enterprises as well as universities.